 – Need more input and testing on filters to include.

 |Once I synthesized the background research, I created an initial wireframe to capture the major features and basic layout:|

 |A synthesis of the results produced the following filters.
 Note the below is not the default settings.|

 The software developing company, PlaNet, then produced a coded prototype, which went through a final round of user testing.
-The results of the testing will inform the final EGM, which is due out in early to mid-September 2017.
-Below is a preview of the final.
+The final EGM is available online here.